abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    ```

    >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you'll be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

+### Review
+In this lab, you have completed:
+- Provisioning Azure VMs running Windows Server
+- Implementing hybrid connectivity by using the Azure Network Adapter
+- Deploying Windows Admin Center gateway in Azure
+- Verifying functionality of the Windows Admin Center gateway in Azure